-Figure 6.
-Heat-map displaying the inclusion rate of variables for all 10 sites.
-The numbers indicate how often variables were selected for the models out of 100 estimates.
+Figure 5.
+Heat map displaying estimates of coefficients (median of 100 estimates) for all 10 sites.
 Note that not all geological rock classes are present at all sites (grey line).
-Darker colors show variables selected more often.
-White boxes indicate which variables were never selected for the models.
+White boxes are equivalent to coefficients of zero and were therefore never selected for the models.